 Classroom Conduct: I want to be very clear that this class is a place where everyone can feel safe to be themselves and to learn at their own pace.
 It is important to me that you feel comfortable to ask questions, and I hope you all will help me create a supportive atmosphere.

 Course Schedule.
-All exam dates, lecture topics/dates, lab topics/dates are listed on page 9 including the Final Exam.
+All exam dates, lecture topics/dates, lab topics/dates are listed on page 11.
+The final exam date is provided on page 11 and can also be found on the de Anza website.

 Class Assignments: